 The incessant claim that Muslims and Islam have much to offer has time and again come up empty.
 To advocate faith-based ethics and principles should in no way mean that a Muslim discussion ends at sexual immorality and foreign policy.
 If it is maintained that Islam in its mainstream and orthodox manifestation merges effortlessly with a British (and western) way of life, then how is it that western Muslim discourse has generally proved intellectually deficient and its focus rather narrow?

 This quandary should be of primary importance to western Muslims as it is noticeably an impediment to the next stage of progressive Islamic interaction with secular society.
 Rather than positing an uncouth response (as has often been the case), Islamicate wishes to provoke discussion since every Muslim is a stakeholder in the outcome, regardless if they engage in the discussion or follow the lead of others.

 So why the name?
 The word Islamicate is one mostly found within intellectual and academic discourse, with many asserting that it was the academic Marshall Hodgson who first coined it.
 He endeavoured to find a term to distinguish between phenomena deemed only religious, often in the realm of theology and law, and those that were the products of Muslim culture.

 But does it stop there?
-Beyond insightful narratives about events in progress, studying society, engaging in key political discussions, exploring cultures and expounding intelligent religious ideas, we aim to create the cultural space that marries the best of the majority culture with elements that are specific to believers.
+Beyond insightful narratives about events in progress, studying society, engaging in key political discussions, exploring cultures and expounding intelligent religious ideas, we aim to create premarin trying to conceive the cultural space that marries the best of the majority culture with elements that are specific to believers.

 It is to these ends that we require the community of the faithful to engage with this project by visiting the site regularly, commenting on articles, taking part in the upcoming debate and discussion section, contributing guest posts as specialists from specific fields, and spreading the word either via social media or by informing friends and family.